kingstinct/eslint-config/readme.md

 ### v2.0

-Just releasing version 2.0 of this eslint setup.
-Two major changes are that the installation is easier now.
-No peerdeps to care about (well - of course you still need to make sure you've got eslint).
-The other thing is the flowtype-errors plugin which will actually run a flow server and lints that directly.
+Just releasing version 2 of this eslint setup.
+I added the flowtype-errors plugin which will actually run a flow server and lints that directly.
 To use it make sure you've got flow-bin installed - and if not go ahead and disable the rules `flowtype-errors/show-errors` and `flowtype-errors/show-warnings` by doing this:
 ```
     { ...,
         rules: { ...,